 BPD is a mental illness marked by an ongoing pattern of varying moods, self-image, and behavior.
 Symptoms may include intense episodes of anger, depression, and anxiety that can last hours or even days.

 If you have this disorder, you’ll notice its symptoms affecting many areas of your life.

 Symptoms can range from chronic feelings of emptiness to engaging in self-harming behaviors.

 The severity and frequency of symptoms differ from person to person.
-Symptoms may include irritability, feelings of hopelessness, fatigue, loss of interest or pleasure in hobbies or activities, and thoughts of death or suicide, or suicide attempts.
+Symptoms may include irritability, hopelessness, fatigue, loss of interest or pleasure in hobbies or activities, thoughts of death or suicide, or suicide attempts.

 5. Attention Deficit Hyperactivity Disorder (ADHD)

 While ADHD usually appears and is diagnosed at a young age, it can also show symptoms later in life.

 “Many women are diagnosed in their early 20s because their … inability to focus, disorganization, introversion, and forgetfulness become more noticeable to themselves and others as they become more independent in college and at work,” said Moreira.

 A study shared at the 2017 U.S. Psych Congress showed that almost two-thirds of adults in the U.S. who self-reported ADHD were not pharmacologically treated, even though they were highly affected by their symptoms.

 These findings illuminate a serious mental health issue in our society: the underdiagnosis of ADHD in adults.